Are wine clubs or subscriptions worth it?

 Use wine apps to check if you're paying too much

-There are apps can help you find out more about the wine: Is it overpriced?
+There are apps that can help you find out more about the wine: Is it overpriced?
 What do the reviews say?
 Has it won any wine awards?

 Dunne recommends the Delectable, Vivino and Wine Searcher apps as good options for checking whether you're paying too much for a particular wine.
+(Many of these apps are free, too.)

 If in doubt, Dunne suggests sticking with classic styles – varietals that a region is known for, such as cabernet sauvignon from Margaret River, pinot noir from Yarra Valley or Tasmania, and riesling from Clare Valley.

-Wine clubs compared
+Independent wine clubs compared

 We've looked at some of the better-known independent wine clubs in Australia to give you an idea of what's out there.